opentalk-mirrors/frontend-web-web-app/README.md

 ### Development

 `@opentalk` packages/libraries are not a part of the app.
-Therefore the default hot reload mechanism will not work for changes you make there.
-If you work on a package and want to speed-up the development by using hot reload, you need additional setup on your local system.
+The Hot Module Replacement (HMR) mechanism will not work by default on `pnpm start`.
-For details, please refer to the `app/hotReload/Instructions.md` manual.
+If you work on a package and want to speed-up the development use special HMR script `pnpm start:hot`.

 #### Commands